hyacinthhax/PythonDictionaryReal/README.md

 This is a simple python dictionary project to turn a dictionary into a python dictionary.
 This is for offline use, and can be made to a word a day program.
 I need to change some of the definitions, some of them are rather dated or rely on notes for the word.
 For instance definition linking like 'scientist' is smaller than 'scientific'.
 I also added a new program to look up words individually.
 You will need this file to use as it's too large to upload, just a real python dictionary

+The Original Gutenburg Project can be found here for full download; From the Summary Section:  http://www.gutenberg.org/ebooks/673

 The Easier TXT file was found here:  https://github.com/sujithps/Dictionary The ORIGINAL TXT file was found here:  https://www.gutenberg.org/ebooks/673